praveen-malviya/translate-to-donald-duck/README.md

 # translate-to-donald-duck
- A VanilaJs based translator which uses FunTranslationAPI to translate any text to donald duck text.
+ A VanilaJs based translator which uses FunTranslationAPI to translate any text to donald duck syled text.
 [Try Here](https://donaldducktranslator.netlify.app/)

 ### App Features and Tech: